Gazi13/OpenCV-Fac-Detection/README.md

-OpenCV-Fac-Detection
+OpenCV-Face-Detection

-A simple OpenCv face detection.You can (Face - Eye - Mounth - Nose) detection and select camera or video.
+A simple OpenCv face detection.__
+You can (Face - Eye - Mounth - Nose) detection__
+You can select camera or video.